AnshikaRajput296/-AWS-Route53-Clone/README.md

-# Route 53 Console Clone
+# AWS Route 53 Clone

 A full-stack AWS Route 53 experience built for the Scaler SDE full-stack assignment.
 It recreates the hosted-zone and DNS-record workflows with mocked authentication, a FastAPI backend, and SQLite persistence.